Angyman1337/Americanium.exe-Destructive-Edition/README.md

 THIS WILL BREAK YOUR PC.
 Only run this in a virtual machine.
 I have gotten permission to make this github.

-One last thing...GOD BLESS AMERICA!!!!!
+One last thing...
+GOD BLESS AMERICA!!!!!